This morning, it has been reported that computing in schools is in ‘steep decline’.

 This year, the ICT GCSE qualification is not even an option for students.
 A worrying fact considering the increasing skills gap facing businesses and industry.

+The report, led by Professor Andrew Blake FREng FRS, shows that demand for data skills has grown across the UK.
 According to new statistics, the demand for workers with specialist skills such as data scientists and data engineers has tripled in the last five years, leaving the country vulnerable.

 Similarly, British employers posted 27,033 job advertisements seeking professionals with data skills between July 2017 and June 2018, up from 8,157 in 2013.